Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 3
 ```

-In the tiny area outside of the Withes Shop, going to the right you'll find a sing with a fish on it.
+Outside of the **Withes Shop** in **Town Square - Fountain Area**, to the right you'll find a sing with a fish on it.
 Hit it and it'll make a spiral appear to latch on.
 Latch also on the other spiral to the left and move north to enter the Hidden Place.

-Defeating all the enemies will earn you a King Ghost figurine.
+Defeating all the enemies will earn you a **King Ghost figurine**.

-Remember that Soul Slam will help you greatly against the King Ghosts.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248723.png">